Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which is a recommendation of the Service Desk practice?

-- [ ] Service desks should never use technologies such as SMS and chat functions.
+- [ ] Service Desks should never use technologies such as SMS and chat functions.
-- [ ] Service desks should be highly technical functions.
+- [ ] Service Desks should be highly technical functions.
-- [x] Service desks should have a practical understanding of users and their needs.
+- [x] Service Desks should have a practical understanding of users and their needs.
-- [ ] Service desks should always be local to the organization they support.
+- [ ] Service Desks should always be local to the organization they support.

 **[⬆ Back to Top](#table-of-contents)**

-### Your company has decided to use work-from-home employees to fulfill its service desk requirements.
-Users call a central toll-free number and are routed to the next available service desk analyst, regardless of where the analyst is physically located.
+### Your company has decided to use work-from-home employees to fulfill its Service Desk requirements.
+Users call a central toll-free number and are routed to the next available Service Desk analyst, regardless of where the analyst is physically located.
 Many of these employees may be working from remote offices or their own home offices.
-What service desk structure does this describe?
+What Service Desk structure does this describe?

 - [x] Virtual.
 - [ ] Centralized.